Battle of Gettysburg: Confederate retreat

-On the morning of July 4, with Lee's army still present, Meade ordered his cavalry to get to the rear of Lee's army.
 Late in the rainy afternoon, Lee started moving the non-fighting portion of his army back to Virginia.
 Cavalry under Brigadier General John D. Imboden was entrusted to escort the seventeen-mile long wagon train of supplies and wounded men, using a long route through Cashtown and Greencastle to Williamsport, Maryland.
 After sunset, the fighting portion of Lee's army began its retreat to Virginia using a more direct (but more mountainous) route that began on the road to Fairfield.
 Although Lee knew exactly what he needed to do, Meade's situation was different.
 Meade needed to remain at Gettysburg until he was certain Lee was gone.
 If Meade left first, he could possibly leave an opening for Lee to get to Washington or Baltimore.
 In addition, the army that left the battlefield first was often considered the defeated army.